forhad-hosain/github-release-experiment/README.md

 This project uses GitHub Actions for automated releases.
 The workflow is triggered when you push a version tag.

-### Quick Start

-**First time setup (one-time):**

-If you get a "remote rejected" error when releasing, you need to configure permissions:

-1. **Option A** (Recommended): Configure workflow permissions

-   - Go to: Settings → Actions → General → Workflow permissions
-   - Select: "Read and write permissions"
-   - ✅ Check: "Allow GitHub Actions to create and approve pull requests"
-   - Save

-2. **Option B** (If Option A doesn't work): Use a Personal Access Token
-   - Create a PAT with `repo` permissions
-   - Add it as a repository secret named `PAT_TOKEN`
-   - The workflow will automatically use it

 ### Creating a Release

 1. **Update version** (choose one):